 The Tulum Ruins site is vast and expansive, so it’ll take up a good portion of the morning and leave you hungry for lunch.

-There is also the Tulum Ruins beach which you can climb down the stairs to visit.
+There is also the Tulum Ruins beach, where you can climb down the stairs.

 It is crazy to think that the Mayas could see Spanish fleets floating in the distance from their city on the edge of the Caribbean!

-There is not much signage actually, so your visit will be much more interesting with a guide.
+There is not much signage, so your visit will be much more interesting with a guide.

 If you are strapped for time and wish to visit the Tulum Ruins and Coba Ruins together in one day, check out the below full-day tour.

-2. Rent a Bike & Cruise Tulum’s Hotel Zone
+2. Rent a Bike & Cruise Tulum’s Town & Beach Zone

-Renting a bike in Tulum not only doubles as one of the most budget-friendly things to do in Tulum, but it also is one of the best ways to explore downtown Tulum and the Hotel Zone (you can also bike to the Tulum Ruins).
+Renting a bike in Tulum is one of the most budget-friendly things to do, but it is also one of the best ways to explore downtown Tulum and the Hotel Zone (you can also bike to the Tulum Ruins).

-Tulum can be hellish due to all the tourists arriving in rental cars and tour buses.
+Tulum can be a nightmare with hoards of tourists arriving in rental cars and tour buses, so biking is a good alternative.

-And Tulum just isn’t built to handle all the demand tourists are bringing every year.
+And Tulum isn’t built to handle all the demand tourists bring every year.
 Hence, it gets very busy and crowded (especially in the high season—over the Christmas holidays).

 Biking to Tulum’s Hotel Zone

-Distance from Tulum pueblo: 5-6 km (3-4 mi) to reach the start of the Zona Hotelera
+Distance from Tulum town: 5-6 km (3-4 mi) to reach the start of the Zona Hotelera

-If you are feeling up to the task, you can bike all the way from Tulum Town to the Hotel Zone along the beach.
+If you are feeling up to the task, you can bike from Tulum Town to the Hotel Zone along the beach.

-There is a bike-friendly lane that goes down Coba road toward the beach.
-Also watch out for people, potholes, and cars that are entering/exiting onto the side streets. 🚴
+There is a bike-friendly lane that goes down Coba Road toward the beach.
+Also watch out for people, potholes, and cars entering/exiting onto the side streets. 🚴

 It takes about 20 minutes by bike to reach the start of the Hotel Zone from town.

-If you want to bike all the way down the Hotel Zone, eventually reaching the more popular Instagram spots, then it will take about 35-45 minutes.
+If you want to bike down the Hotel Zone (along the beach strip), eventually reaching the more popular Instagram spots, it will take about 35-45 minutes.
 It is pretty far.

 In one day, there and back, we clocked 18 km of biking (11 miles or so).

-Even though the Hotel Zone is far-ish from town by bike, I still feel like it’s one of the best things to do in Tulum if want to be outside.
+Even though the Hotel Zone is far away from town by bike, I still feel like it’s one of the best things to do in Tulum if you want to be outside.

-It’s also way more freeing to meander the Hotel Zone by bike than by car.
+It’s also way more freeing to meander the Hotel Zone by bike than by car as you can hop on/off without having to park properly.

-Parking for cars is legit a nightmare on the Hotel Zone.
-So if you can do a bit of biking and save yourself time (and trouble), then bike there instead!
+Parking for cars is legit a nightmare in the hotel zone.
+So, if you can do a bit of biking and save yourself time (and trouble), then bike there instead!

 Just be prepared to be tired at the end of the day!